mnellemann/sysmon/README.md

 Java based system monitoring solution with support for plugins.

-- Example Grafana [dashboard](https://bitbucket.org/mnellemann/sysmon/downloads/sysmon-example-dashboard.png) showing metrics from a host running *sysmon*.
+- Example dashboards are provided in the [doc/](doc) folder, which can be imported into your Grafana installation.
+- Screenshots are available in the [downloads](https://bitbucket.org/mnellemann/sysmon/downloads/) section.

 ## Known problems